garabavlad/FlaskPy-Blog/README.md

 # Flasky Blog App

 A CRUD Flask Py application for creating, displaying, and managing articles.
-Users can create and manege their content using the dashboard.
+<br>Users can create and manege their content using the dashboard.
+<br>The application also has an administrator panel integrated with AdminLTE, which allows administrators to effectively manage the web app content.

 The application is using a MySQL database on JawsDB server